pquinones/CDE_121_HOL/step_by_step_guides/english/part_01_development.md

 In this section you first explored two datasets interactively with CDE Interactive sessions.
 This feature allowed you to run ad-hoc queries on large, structured and unstructured data, and prototype Spark Application code for batch execution.

+Then, you leveraged Apache Iceberg Merge Into and Time Travel in order to first efficiently upsert your data, and then query your data across the time dimension.
+These are just two simple examples of how Iceberg Lakehouse Analytics allow you to implement flexible data engineering pipelines.

 ### Useful Links and Resources